Smoothing a measure on a Riemann surface using Ricci flow: bounds for Ricci flows on surfaces

 \section{{$L^1$ bounds for Ricci flows on surfaces}}

 In general, a locally defined Ricci flow can lose volume at uncontrolled rate.
-The following result rules this out when the Ricci flow in question lies within an instantaneously complete Ricci flow defined on the whole plane.
+The following result rules this out when the Ricci flow in question lies within an instantaneously complete Ricci flow defined on the whole plane.\footnote{This lemma was subsequently refined in \cite[Lemma 2.2]{PT}.}